iranzo/iranzo.github.io/content/blog/2023/2023-03-21-mostrar-eventos-de-un-calendario-en-telegram/index.en.md

 After a while, we'll get the welcome message:
 ![](botwelcome.png)

-Don't worry about language, the bot will autodetect the language used in the group and, if unconfigured, after 24 hours will set it automatically to the most used one.
+Don't worry about language, the bot will automatically detect the language used in the group and, if unconfigured, after 24 hours will set it automatically to the most used one.

 ## Add the calendar to @redken_bot